Major Minor Information

 - Diploma display (two separate diplomas are produced):

-- Degree of Bachelor of Science with acknowledgement of major achievements in Business Administration.
+- Degree of Bachelor of Science with acknowledgment of major achievements in Business Administration.

-- Degree of Bachelor of Arts with acknowledgement of major achievements in Sociology.
+- Degree of Bachelor of Arts with acknowledgment of major achievements in Sociology

 Students who complete two majors but have fewer than 150 credits earn one degree with two majors.
 Example: For a student with a first major of Business Administration and a second of Sociology: